Recipe Overview

 Cheez-its laid out on a white surface.

 • Sharp Cheddar Cheese: You’ll need 8 ounces of sharp cheese.
 Avoid using pre-shredded cheese.
 It just doesn’t work as well in this recipe.
 The sharper the cheese, the tastier your crackers will be.
-Look for extra sharp cheddar cheese.
+(I like extra sharp cheddar cheese.)

-• Butter: Use cold unsalted butter, no substitutes.
+• Butter: Use cold butter, no substitutes.
 This is not the place for butter spreads.
-If you need to use salted butter, that will work.
-Decrease the amount of salt you add slightly to balance it.
+I usually use unsalted (sweet) butter, but if you use salted butter, decrease the amount of salt you add.

 • Flour: Plain all-purpose flour is all you need.